 As with senior cats, geriatric cats might require household changes such as a softer bed mentioned above.
 You might also need more matting throughout the house to help your cat with their footing.
 Night lights might be used for walking around at night.
 You might need mattress covers in case your cat has an accident at night.

-Exercise is still an important part of your cat’s health during these geriatric years, but it may be much harder now for your cat if they are suffering from arthritis or a chronic condition.
+Exercise is still an important part of your cat’s health during these geriatric years, but it may be much harder now for your cat if they have arthritis or a chronic condition.
 Talk to your Harmony vet about the exercise needs of your particular cat to feel confident about the amount and nature of the exercise.

 Your Vet is Here to Help

 It is a given that more frequent visits to your Harmony vets will become necessary during your cat’s geriatric years.
 As much as you want to do everything you can to make your geriatric cat’s life comfortable, we at Harmony understand the new and sometimes demanding challenges you might face in this stage of your cat’s life.
 We are here to guide you and support your cat in every way.
-We are here to do everything we can to help with not only the physical, but also the emotional feelings, around caring for your geriatric cat.
+We are here to do everything we can to help with the physical and emotional feelings around caring for your geriatric cat.

 Holistic Veterinary Medicine for Geriatric Cats